chboishabba/dashitest/vulkan/README.md

 - The preview uses the shared shaders in `vulkan_compute/shaders/`.
 - This is a scaffolding step; compression kernels are not on the GPU yet.
 - `--vaapi-zero-copy` currently validates prerequisites only (see `vulkan/VAAPI_ZERO_COPY.md`).
+- `--vaapi-dmabuf` is a single-frame validation path (no playback yet).

 Zero-copy VAAPI notes:
 - See `vulkan/VAAPI_ZERO_COPY.md` and `vulkan/vaapi_probe.py`.